-2.25.
+- 2.26.
 Residual charges are recovered through fixed charges for all Final Demand Sites.
-All Non-Final Demand Sites must submit a valid certificate, as described in Section 10, and upon receipt of a valid certificate will be allocated to the relevant No Residual tariff.
+All Non-Final Demand Sites must submit a valid certificate, as described in Section 10, and upon receipt of a valid certificate will be allocated to the relevant No Residual tariff. - 2.27.
+All Back-up Connections must provide clear supporting documentary evidence to the reasonable satisfaction of the LDNO, as described in Section 11, and upon receipt of sufficient evidence will be allocated to the relevant No Residual tariff.